icedevml/drakvuf-wiki-fork/DRAKVUF-Plugin-Developers-Guide.md

 Plugin interfaces
 -----------------

 Each plugin is its own C++ class, where the class definition is placed in `myplugin.h`.
-The only requirement DRAKVUF places on the the C++ class is that it needs to define a constructor which takes two inputs: `myplugin::myplugin(drakvuf_t drakvuf, const void *config)`.
+The two requirements DRAKVUF places on the the C++ class is that it needs to extend the dummy plugin class (`class myplugin: public plugin`), and define a constructor which takes two inputs: `myplugin::myplugin(drakvuf_t drakvuf, const void *config)`.

 Integration
 -----------